deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_properties.rst

 There are two types of built-in properties:

 #.
 Default properties: These properties are caclulated when you do not specify any properties to calculate or ignore.
 #.
-Non-default properties: These properties are only caclulated when you want them to calculate and specify them.
+Non-default properties: These properties are only caclulated when you specify them using the ``include_properties`` argument.

 The built-in image properties are: